Below follows a list of the most important features

 - Get contextual GRADE help while writing the evidence profile and doing the quality assessment

-- Write an evidence summary for each PICO
+- Write a plain text summary for each outcome and a narrative evidence summary for each PICO

 - Get evidence feeds: get information about new studies or updates in the field, for each PICO.
 This is an upcoming feature set, tested through the DYNAM-IT project and our linked PICO work, and will include information from various sources like Epistemonikos, McMaster plus, Dynamed, EBMeDS and BMJ

-- Link PICOs directly to recommendation:.
-Any number of PICOs can be used for one recommendation.
+- Link PICOs directly to a recommendation: Any number of PICOs can be used for one recommendation.
 One PICO can be used for many recommendations

 - Confidence in Key information benefits: Set the level your confidence that the four individual key information factors will bring benefit to the patients.

-- Collaboration features, with adding an unlimited amount of collaborators for your guideline/evidence summary, including admins, authors and viewers
+- Collaborate realtime, with an unlimited amount of collaborators for your guideline/evidence summary, including admins, authors and viewers

 - An API which facilitates export of content in various forms and use of the guideline platform with and within other systems

-- Integrations: Planned and upcoming integrations with other great projects, GRADE tools and technology that promotes evidence based practice, like: Covidence, EROS, Epistemonikos, EBMeDS, GDT/GradePro, McMaster plus, Cochrane linked data, Dr.Evidence and more
+- We have planned and upcoming integrations with other great projects, GRADE tools and technology that promotes evidence based practice, like: Covidence, EROS, Epistemonikos, EBMeDS, GDT/GradePro, McMaster plus, Cochrane linked data, Dr.Evidence and more

 - Features to allow easy adaptation of existing material